 Sweet Heart Cookies

-Sweet heart cookies are such a great way to celebrate Valentine’s Day.
+Sweet Heart Cookies for Valentine’s Day are such a great way to celebrate this sweet holiday.
 Really, they are perfect for any day of the year.

 Are you a lover of the classic conversation hearts?
 I heard this year that they would not be making and selling those.
 What a bummer!
 However, they are coming back next year!